Murder

 Legal Representation for Murder Charges in Texas

-If you or someone you know is currently under investigation or has been arrested based on suspicion of murder, there is no time to waste.
-Consulting with a Houston murder defense attorney is one of the first things you should do to.
+If you or someone you know is currently under investigation or has been arrested on suspicion of murder, there is no time to waste.
+Consulting with a qualified murder attorney in Houston is one of the most important steps you can take to protect your rights and future.

-You are currently at risk of facing life felony or capital felony charges, and a conviction for these may result in:
+You could be facing life felony or capital felony charges, and a conviction for these may result in:

 • Up to life imprisonment